Genes: APP, PSEN1

 - Neuronal Loss

-No difference in neuronal numbers in the cingulate cortex compared with wild-type animals (Xiang et al., 2002).
+Absent.
+There was no difference in neuronal numbers in the cingulate cortex compared with wild-type mice (Xiang et al., 2002).

-Reactive gliosis in the cortex and hippocampus associated with dystrophic neurites (Borchelt et al., 1997).
+By one year of age, reactive gliosis is observed in the cortex and hippocampus and is associated with dystrophic neurites (Borchelt et al., 1997).

 Research Models Citations